-We offered extended payment terms to our Customers in connection with our product launches of CINVANTI and ZYNRELEF in January 2018 and July 2021, respectively.
+We offered extended payment terms to our Customers in connection with our product launch of ZYNRELEF in July 2021.
 In addition, we offered extended payment terms to our Customers in January 2021 when we reinstated the promotion and contracting of SUSTOL.
 These extended payment terms were offered in anticipation of the timing of reimbursement by government and commercial payers.
-Effective January 2019, we shortened payment terms to our CINVANTI Customers.
-As of September 30, 2021, extended payment terms given to our Customers were evaluated in accordance with GAAP and did not impact the collectability of accounts receivables.
+Effective October 2021, we shortened payment terms to our ZYNRELEF and SUSTOL Customers.